 When employers search for a customer service apprentice, they look for someone with great communication and interpersonal skills.
-Customer service is an important part to any business, as this is where you can gain new and returning customers.
-So good communication and problem solving is key for this role.
+Customer service is an important part to any business, as this is where you can gain new and returning customers, so good communication and problem solving is key for this role.
+There are some similarities to business administration within customer service, but your priority is to the customers.
+Some of your daily duties may include:

 Don’t be afraid to talk about yourself when asked.
 Talk about your hobbies and interests, what you like to do on weekends etc. Mention awards and achievements you have gained over the years, whether they are from school or clubs.
 Make sure that you don’t overshare, but don’t give too short an answer.